saurabh2816/crypto-volume-checker/README.md

 # crypto-volume-checker

-1. Retrieve coin prices from the API.
+### 1. Retrieve coin prices from the API.
-2. Sort by volume and time.
+1.a) Pick a API
+1.b) Write Node program to retrive the price.

+### 2. Create a simple interface using flexbox.

+### 3. Display value in a nice format on the site.